LIVENlab/calliope_enbios_int/README.md

 de Tomás et al., 2024, Sacchi and Menacho, 2024).
 This workflow allows to avoid double accounting by using the polluter pays principle.
 There are two possible sources of double accounting.
 Let's break them down using electricity production as an example:
 1. Calliope calculates the demand for electricity in Europe.
 We will calculate the impacts of the technologies that produce electricity to satisfy this demand.
 Thus, when calculating the impacts of other technologies within the energy system (e.g., electricity used in electrolysers for hydrogen production), we should not count the impacts of this electricity again. (delete internal links)
 2. Calliope assumes electricity is produced with certain technologies.
 However, in Ecoinvent, other technologies might be producing electricity in the background (e.g., coal is not used in Calliope but is in the background of Ecoinvent).
-Thus, they should not be accounted for either. (delete links from shifted demand from Ecoinvent to Calliope)
+Thus, they should not be accounted for either. (delete links from shifted demand from Ecoinvent to Calliope).

 The following energy carriers are dealt with: electricity, heat, CO2, hydrogen, waste, biomass, methane, methanol, kerosene, diesel.